Sunday, 30 May 2010

 Neither of the two stations before Częstochowa has a single signboard saying what it's called, so my fellow passenger is understandably distressed about the possibility of missing her stop, especially as the train's running late and we don't know where we are.
 Rather than bemoan the wretched state of Poland's railway stations, Dr Halina continues to warn me about microchips, which have been implanted into the people of Boston in 2001.

 Fortunately, I'm spared any more apocalyptic visions as the train pulls into Częstochowa, where extra carriages are added to the train.
 While they're being shunted into place, I witness an interesting sight.
-Overlooking the tracks at Częstochowa Osobowa station is a wooden hut; two men seem to be chasing a small fat beige dog that's broken through the chicken wire fence.
+Overlooking the tracks at Częstochowa Osobowa station is a wooden hut; two men are chasing what looks like a small fat beige dog that's broken through the chicken wire fence.
 Except - it's not a dog - it's a piglet.
-It's two in the morning, you will understand.
-What are two grown men doing chasing a piglet around railway sidings at 2am?
+It's two o'clock in the morning, you will understand.
+Two grown men are running around the railway tracks in Częstochowa at 2 o'clock in the morning chasing a piglet.

 In the next compartment are a group of Polish soldiers, back from duty in Afghanistan, wearing those desert uniforms so familiar from the world's TV news broadcasts, with Polish national colours on their shoulders.
 The guys have been laughing and joking all the way, so relieved to be home safely.
 Poland's new-style professional army is something to be proud of, compared to the gangs of pissed-up conscripts who until last year used to disgrace public transport as they ended their 18 month compulsory national service.